- Who Is Involved in the Effective Health Care Program

 EPC reports are a large effort, with assistance and input from an editorial and peer review process that ensures accuracy, quality, consistency, and credibility of their scientific evidence reports.
 To learn more about the editorial review process and the associate editors involved, please visit the About the EPC Editorial Review Process page.

-We acknowledge and thank the associate editors and peer reviewers who contributed to EPC reports in 2011 (Letter of Appreciation; PDF, 113 kB) and in 2012 (Letter of Appreciation; PDF, 156 kB).
+We acknowledge and thank the associate editors and peer reviewers who contributed to EPC reports in 2011 (Letter of Appreciation; PDF, 113 kB), in 2012 (Letter of Appreciation; PDF, 156 kB), and in 2013 (Letter of Appreciation; PDF, 143 kB.)

 To visit the Web sites of each EPC, simply click on the links below.